mariaantici/univerbal-test/README.md

 ## General

-- [ ] Running `npm start` does not start the app due to errors in the console
+- [x] Running `npm start` does not start the app due to errors in the console
-- [ ] Bottom tab navigation does not display icons
+- [x] Bottom tab navigation does not display icons
-- [ ] The app is not styled - make it pretty
+- [-] The app is not styled - make it pretty
-- [ ] The console should not display any warning nor errors in general
+- [x] The console should not display any warning nor errors in general

 ## Home screen (tab-home)

 ### Search

-- [ ] The search suggestions below are not being displayed correctly
+- [x] The search suggestions below are not being displayed correctly
 - [ ] Pressing on a list entry should open a screen with a movie or a TV series,
-- [ ] Sending search requests is not optimal
+- [x] Sending search requests is not optimal
 - [ ] Search result displays all TV series and movies.
 Add additional filters.

 ### Featured Movies